ResourceState UnorderedAccess

 ResourceState currentState = ResourceState.UnorderedAccess;

-// Use this state when binding a resource for compute shader operations
+// Use this state when configuring a resource barrier

 {